Samsinite/ibm-speech-to-text-game-nodejs/article.md

   }
   ```

-Once again, rebuild and run the application again by running `$ npm build` then `$ npm start` and try out the final feature.
+Once again, rebuild and run the application again by running `$ npm build` then `$ npm start` and try out the final results.
+A demo of the final game can be played [here][speech-to-text-game] and the final source code can be view [here][speech-to-text-repo].

 ## Conclusion
 In this article, you learned how to use both the Watson Speech to Text service, and the Alchemy API service to create a speech controlled game.
 Hopefully this sample application helps introduce the power and potential that can be leveraged by using these API's and encourages readers to continue to experiment and create power applications that extend well beyond the application that was presented here.